 Yet another positive recommendation to clinch the deal!
 It was time to look more closely at all the maps available to get a handle on the trip!

 As mentioned, Rob Haslam’s maps are the obvious starting point.
-They are based on the Garmin Topo Canada v4.0 map set and have all portages, most campsite possibilities, and the locations of the four major logjams on the lower Steel indicated.
+They are based on the Garmin Topo Canada maps and have all portages, most campsite possibilities, and the locations of the four major logjams on the lower Steel indicated.
 Haslam knows the river and has done the entire loop a number of times, the last trip being in 2012.
 We would find his information totally reliable and very helpful in dealing with the challenges of the river.

 The topographical maps maintained by the Canadian Federal Government’s map department still provide the most accurate map information for canoe trippers.
 They are available online for free download if you want to print them – or the parts of them that are relevant to your trip.
-For the Steel River Loop there are three 1:50,000 topos that would cover all your map needs:
+For the Steel River Loop there are three 1:50,000 topos that cover all your map needs: